 - The City of Santa Barbara's El Estero WWTP is an 11-million-gallons-per-day secondary treatment facility equipped with a 4.3-million-gallons-per-day tertiary treatment for recycled water.
 The plant uses waste gas fuel cell technology to produce nearly one-half of the facility's electricity needs.

-- U.S. Department of Energy, Energy Efficiency and Renewable Energy's The Green Power Network provides information about green power products available through utility green pricing programs throughout the nation.
+- U.S. Department of Energy, Energy Efficiency and Renewable Energy's Green Power Network provides information about green power products available through utility green pricing programs throughout the nation.

-- Climate Communities Exit is a national coalition of cities and counties that educates federal policymakers about the essential role of local governments in addressing climate challenges and promoting a strong local-federal partnership to reduce greenhouse gas emissions.
+- Climate Communities is a national coalition of cities and counties that educates federal policymakers about the essential role of local governments in addressing climate challenges and promoting a strong local-federal partnership to reduce greenhouse gas emissions.